 It’ll probably not come as a surprise to you to learn that we are the forged wheels Sydney specialists.
-We not only do we carry out first-class repairs to forged wheels, but we have the experienced engineers and cutting-edge equipment to build them from scratch to your unique design specifications.
+We not only do we carry out first-class repairs to Custom Forged Wheels, but we have the experienced engineers and cutting-edge equipment to build them from scratch to your unique design specifications.

 Forged Vs Cast Wheels